Christmas 2002

 want him living inside the house, so we’ll stick with this arrangement.

-If you refer to last year’s letter – go ahead, I’ll wait while you get
+you refer to last year’s letter – go ahead, I’ll wait while you get it – you’ll

-it – you’ll recall that I completed my first (and so far only) marathon in
+recall that I completed my first (and so far only) marathon in October of

-pain in my lower leg (“shin splints” for you runners) for a couple months
+lower leg (“shin splints” for you runners) for a couple months leading up to

 x-rays and other tests, the diagnosis was in.